gofiber/fiber/docs/api/ctx.md

 ## CBOR

-CBOR converts any interface or string to cbor encoded bytes.
+CBOR converts any interface or string to CBOR encoded bytes.

 :::info
 CBOR also sets the content header to the `ctype` parameter.
 If no `ctype` is passed in, the header is set to `application/cbor`.